eberamp/java-challenge/README.md

 docker compose down
 ```

-In order to avoid caching issues when making a change and remove the volumes along the containers use the flag `-v`
+In order to avoid caching issues when making a change, remove the volumes along with the containers using the flag `-v`
 ```shell
 docker compose down -v
 ```

-If you only want to build and start up a mongo container simply do
+If you only want to build and start up a mongo container to run the Application locally, simply do
 ```shell
 $ docker pull mongo
 $ docker run --name my-container-name -d mongo:latest